How to stretch, prime and find sustainable materials to make an eco-friendly artist canvas!

 Note: Fabric will tighten on stretcher bars after gesso has been applied (don't worry about wrinkles)

-4. Mix up a batch of Eco Gesso
+4. Mix up a batch of plant-based adhesive (Methyl Cellulose) in the Eco Gesso kit.
+Brush on and let dry overnight.

-5. Apply Gesso starting from the center of the canvas and moving outwards.
+5. Mix the "Eco Gesso Mix" and apply one coat of Gesso starting from the center of the canvas and moving outwards.
 Be sure to paint edges.

 Apply 2-3 coats, letting each dry between.